enonic/old-xp-doc/doc/appendix/upgrade/index.rst

 The controller can then use the Javascript library "content" to retrieve the selected content.
 Two new functions have also been added to the Javascript library "content": getSite and getSiteConfig

+If you have installed widgets, please install a version compatible with Enonic XP 6.6

 If you have developed a widget, please update your code to use the "content" library instead.
 Below are some example:

 .. literalinclude:: code/content-studio-widget-upgrade-1.js